-Lectures will be delivered in a semi-socratic style, using practical questions and real life examples as a basis for explaining concepts.
-Students are expected to assume responsibility for their learning by reading in advance to help understand the course content easily.
+Lectures will be delivered in a semi-socratic style, using practical questions and real life examples as a mark.
+There will also be a two-hour examination in June that will count 70% of the course component towards final mark.